Introduction

 trends are issues

-been looking at and the thoughts of others are welcomed.
-Should we keep
+we regularly look at and the thoughts of others are welcomed.
+Should we

 printing books as we have done or simply stop printed books completely